ACM NSW State Conference 2020

 NSW STATE CONFERENCE 2020

 We invite you to the ACM NSW State Conference – our conference in Kingscliff!
 The title of the conference is ‘Shining the light on midwifery'.
-We are excited to announce we will be welcoming Pat Brodie and Hazel Keedle as our keynote speakers.
-The final program will be published soon!
+We are excited to announce we will be welcoming Pat Brodie, Hazel Keedle and Allison Cummins as our keynote speakers.

 Date: 3rd and 4th April 2020